exasol/row-level-security/doc/design.md

 #### `LIST_ALL_GROUPS` Lists all Existing RLS Groups
 `dsn~listing-all-groups~1`

-`LIST_GROUPS` lists all currently existing groups including the number of members of each group.
+`LIST_ALL_GROUPS` lists all currently existing groups including the number of members of each group.

 Covers: